 If your second job isn’t more demanding than your medical restrictions, you can continue to work.
-But remember that the wages that you earn at your second job will affect your workers compensation benefits.
+But remember that the wages that you earn at your second job will affect your worker’s compensation benefits.
 In most cases, they’ll reduce the amount that you receive in temporary disability benefits.
-If you take on more work, to the point that you’re earning as much as you did at your previous job, your workers comp payments may be canceled altogether.
+If you take on more work, to the point that you’re earning as much as you did at your previous job, your worker’s comp payments may be cancelled altogether.

 Can I Get Away with Working Anyway?

 There is the possibility that you can continue working despite the doctor’s orders.
 However, doing so is generally not worth the possible punishment should you be caught.
 And there are lots of ways you might be caught.